How to Report a UK & Foreign Pension income on a US 1040 Tax Return

 It could be considered a foreign trust, depending on how your UK pension is structured.
 QROPS (Qualified Recognized

-Overseas Pension Schemes) and SIPPs (Self-Invested Personal Pensions) might require you to file this form.
-Failure to file Form 3520 can result in hefty penalties, so consult us as your US/UK tax professionals to determine if this form applies to you.
+Overseas Pension Schemes) and SIPPs might require you to file this form.
+Failure to file Form 3520 can result in hefty penalties, so consult Optimise as your US/UK tax professional to determine if this form applies to you.

 IRS Form 8938